THE YOUNG PERSON’S MANUAL

 This statement is not always true.
 However, it is important to relax and remain relaxed as much as you can to heal the body and brain, and thinking long-term is one way to assist this process.

-12. SHARE, OR GIVE SERVICE.
-This is related to the earlier paragraph about loving kindness.
+12. GIVE SERVICE.
+This is related to the earlier section about good will toward all.
 If you really care about people and about your world, you will naturally want to be of service to others.
 It actually comes naturally.
 Living a selfish life becomes much less interesting if you are going to live a long time.

 The type of service you do is less important than the idea of being of service.
 You can own a business, or work for someone else, or help out friends, or volunteer somewhere, or do research, be a parent, or do a hundred other things.